 In 1984, Dr. Brusch was interviewed by a long-time radio producer and broadcaster, Elaine Alexander, who broadcast out of Vancouver, Canada.
 This woman, as the producer of a popular radio talk show, produced a few programs on this herbal tea in the 1970s and had researched it in-depth for many years.
 In 1984, as a broadcaster, she introduced a new program called "Stayin' Alive."
 This show was a health-oriented show concerned with informing the listeners of the best in alternate and more natural ways of restoring health.
 On this show she again reported on this famous, though underrated, story.

 The listener response was massive and seven 2-hour programs were produced covering essiac tea in every aspect.
 Dr. Brusch was interviewed a number of times, as were others of importance to the story.
 Elaine and Dr. Brusch became friends.
 He was impressed by her long research of the subject, and her genuine interest.
 In 1988 they became partners legally and he passed to her a number of the herbal formulas on which he and Rene had worked during the time they were partners and co-owners.

 Disclaimer: Eight herb essiac is not FDA tested and has not been FDA approved as a treatment or cure for any health problem, including cancer.
 We do not represent it as such on this site.
-You must determine whether eight herb essiac is a treatment method you should pursue.
-We have provided accounts and descriptions that represent the opinions of a variety of experts in the alternative treatment world as well as actual users of eight herb essiac.
-We believe that our formula is the most effective essiac formula being sold in the world, and that our essiac tea ingredients are of the highest quality.
+You must determine whether eight herb essiac is a product you should pursue.
+We have provided accounts and descriptions that represent the opinions of a variety of experts as well as actual users of eight herb essiac.
+We believe that our formula is the most effective eight herb essiac formula being sold in the world, and that our eight herb essiac is of the highest quality.
 However, we do not endorse anything on this site as medical fact.